 Right to Review One’s Educational Records and to Seek Amendment to One's Records

-The Family Educational Rights and Privacy Act (FERPA) provides students with certain rights with respect to their personal educational records.
-These general rights include the right of access to one’s educational records, the right to request corrections to one’s records, and the right to prevent disclosure of the student’s records except when authorized by FERPA.
-The college’s specific policies and procedures regarding FERPA can be found on the college website and in this Handbook.
+The Family Educational Rights and Privacy Act (FERPA) provides students with certain rights with respect to disclosure of their personal educational records.
+These general rights include the right of access to one’s educational records, the right to request corrections to one’s records in accordance with College procedure, and the right to prevent disclosure of one’s records to unauthorized third parties.
+FERPA also recognizes exceptions that permit disclosure of a student’s education without the student’s consent.
+The College’s specific policies and procedures regarding FERPA can be found on the College website and in the Student Handbook.

 Academic Evaluation Rights

 Students have the right to be apprised of the methodology by which they will be evaluated in their course work.
-Also, students shall have appeal rights to challenge final grades.
-Please refer to Complaint Procedure 100: Grade Appeal Process found in the Student Handbook or Catalog.
+Students also have certain appeal rights to challenge final grades.
+Students may refer to Complaint Procedure 100: Grade Appeal Process found in the Student Handbook and catalog.

 Intellectual Property Rights

-Students shall retain their intellectual property rights on projects produced as a result of their individual initiative and that involved only incidental use of College facilities and resources.
+Students shall retain their intellectual property rights in their original works of authorship including literary, dramatic, musical, and artistic works, such as poetry, novels, movies, songs, and computer software, that were produced as a result of their individual initiative and that involved only incidental use of College facilities and resources.
 If the student is working on a project initiated and funded by San Jacinto College, ownership resides with the College.